Blog

 Payment disputes are so common in construction that lien waivers are frequently used.
 Lien waivers protect property owners from having to pay double by getting potential lien claimants to give up their rights once they get paid.

-When do you use an Idaho Unconditional Waiver and Release Upon Progress Payment?
+When to Sign an Idaho Unconditional Waiver Upon Progress Payment

 This is an unconditional payment waiver, which means that the waiver takes effect right when you sign it.
-Whether you get paid or not, your lien rights will be waived.
-This is why whatever amount that you are promised to receive in exchange for signing this waiver must have already been cleared in the bank.
+Whether you get paid or not, your lien rights will be waived immediately.
+This is why whatever amount you are promised to receive in exchange for signing this waiver must have already been cleared in the bank.

-Ideally, you should never sign an unconditional lien waiver unless you are absolutely 100% sure that you already have the money on hand.
+Ideally, you should never sign an unconditional lien waiver unless you are absolutely certain that you already have the money on hand.
 A check does not count as payment in this case because a check might bounce.
-A pending credit card transaction also does not count as verified payment until it has gone through.
+A pending ACH or card transaction also does not count until the funds have cleared.

-It is best practice to sign a conditional waiver instead of an unconditional lien waiver in Idaho to protect yourself from bouncing checks and other payment scams.
+It is best practice to sign a conditional waiver instead of an unconditional lien waiver in Idaho to protect yourself from bounced checks and other payment disputes.

 As mentioned, you should never sign an unconditional lien waiver unless you have the money on hand and you are able to spend that money.
 Similarly, you must sign an unconditional lien waiver for progress payment when your work is still in progress.